crf8472/libarcstk/BUILD.md

 	$ cmake --build build --target libarcstk_include-graph

 to generate a dependency graph in PNG format that shows the dependencies between C++ headers.
-[ClangIncludeGraph][6] as well as GraphViz with dot are required to generate the dependency graph for C++ headers.
 After building the target, the dependency graph is generated as ``build/clang_include_graph/libarcstk_includes.png``.

+[ClangIncludeGraph][6] as well as GraphViz with dot are required to generate the include graph for C++ headers.

 ### Dependency graph for CMake targets